What Can We Expect In the Blue-Collar Recruitment in 2025?

 Recruiters Will Look For Alternate Sourcing Markets

+As such, the reliance on international recruitment will intensify with an ageing population and declining vocational school graduates.
 That’s most obvious in Poland, which was traditionally a great source of a quality workforce.
 But with rising salaries, Polish blue-collar workers are less interested in working abroad.
 Also, the Polish labour market is undergoing significant changes, with fewer young people willing to relocate due to tax advantages and competitive local opportunities.

 Employer Expectations Are Changing